-Arena Stage, the stunning theater-in-the-round complex in the Southwest Waterfront neighborhood, is an ideal venue to see compelling theater.
+Arena Stage, the stunning theater-in-the-round complex in the Southwest & The Wharf neighborhood, is an ideal venue to see compelling theater.
 Visitors can purchase tickets to see great American theater even on the day they visit.
 Molly Smith, who leads the Tony Award-winning theater complex, spills the scoop on how to score a seat at The Mead Center at Arena Stage and discusses what sets Arena Stage apart from other DC-area venues.
 To ensure you get the best seats, order tickets in advance, of course.

 MS: The biggest role is that without Arena Stage staying here and building this beautiful center for American theater, I don’t know that the development would have happened in the same way.
 When we made the decision to stay in Southwest Washington and rebuild, we knew we wanted to create a dynamic center here.
 After that, all the development in Southwest DC really began to move.
 So I would say, Arena has been the spearhead to make it happen.
 Every area needs a signature building and we provided it.
 We have a great relationship with Monty Hoffman, who is one of the developers of The Wharf.
 Arena supported this development in the community and with the city.
 It’s not unusual for arts organizations to be the catalyst for major improvements in different communities.
 Theaters spell audience, when there’s an audience, developers start to look and listen.
 When radical changes occur, like the change we made with this beautiful new center, more development and people follow.

 How has the renovation and expansion changed or impacted the programs you offer?